typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/README.md

 ## Rules

 The rules are listed in alphabetical order.
-You can optionally sort them based on these categories:
+You can optionally filter them based on these categories:

 import RulesTable from "@site/src/components/RulesTable";

 <RulesTable />

-## Sorting
+## Filtering

 - "Config Group" refers to the configuration preset.
 We offer [three different config groups](/linting/configs) that allow users to enable a large set of recommended rules all at once.
 - `🔧 fixable` refers to whether the rule contains an ESLint auto-fixer.
 If the rule has an auto-fixer, then some rule violations can be fixed by running `eslint` with the `--fix` flag.
 This will automatically change the code, which can save a lot of time!
 (It is a common pattern for developers to configure their IDE to automatically run `eslint --fix` when saving a TypeScript file.)